DamienRRR/DamienRRR/README.md

 Welcome to my GitHub.

-I’m a Junior QA Engineer with over 3 years of experience in manual testing for web and mobile applications, recently strengthened by completing a QA course which included automation .
+I’m a Junior QA Engineer with over 3 years of experience in manual testing for web and mobile applications, recently strengthened by completing a QA course which included automation.
 I’m dedicated to ensuring software quality, performance, and usability — combining technical skill with a sharp eye for detail.

 ## 💼 About Me